 Why You Need a Water Softener for Spring Cleaning

 Spring cleaning is a time to dust off the winter blues by discarding or donating unused household items, eliminating clutter, and completing projects that can beautify and protect your home.
 We clean every part of our homes that are visible to ourselves and guests, but what about the areas that are normally out of sight?
-More specifically, you should check for damage from hard water in your pipes and appliances.
+More specifically, you should check for damage from hard water in your pipes and appliances - and consider a water softener to help.

 Eliminating hard water damage from your home can protect your home’s plumbing, appliances, fixtures, and surfaces.